Back to Colorado

 • Requires a bank or credit union employee to notify local law enforcement or adult protective services if they reasonably believe an eligible adult is being financially exploited.

-• Allows banks and credit unions to delay sending money from an account if they think the action might harm the eligible adult.
+• Allows banks and credit unions to delay payments from an account if there's suspicion of financial exploitation, provided the reason for the delay is communicated in writing within two business days.

-• Requires access to relevant records about suspected exploitation by state agencies and local law enforcement.
+• Requires banks to provide relevant records about suspected financial exploitation to state agencies and local law enforcement, but these records are not public.

 Who It Names or Affects